lindavik/vetnote/README.md

 - The GitHub Actions have a lot of duplication but from an effort/gain perspective I decided to keep them as is now.
   They work and can be optimised, cached later;
 - At first, I started by adding data object definitions and validations.
-However, being conscious of the time limit, I chose to keep the current solution simple and simply read in whatever is in the consultation input files.
+However, being conscious of the time limit, I decided to embrace the new trend of agentic workflows and chose to keep the current solution simple and simply read in whatever is in the consultation input files.
 This has drawbacks such as passing too much data to the LLM, potentially increasing the latencies.
 In this specific case I am not concerned about PII data because Enterprise subscriptions specifically state that the prompt data is not persisted or used for model training.